Claire Dean

 How to support local communities and economies in Peru

-Traveling to Peru is an enjoyable experience that can be incredibly rewarding, but how do we make sure that our time spent in the country gives back to the local people that help make our trip so memorable?
+Traveling to Peru is an enjoyable experience that can be incredibly rewarding, but how do we make sure that our time spent in the country gives back to the local people who help make our trip so memorable?
 Peru’s economy is developing, and many indigenous communities still live challenging lives in areas that tourism touches.
 Their economic instability and heavy dependence on tourism leave many Peruvians vulnerable.
 However, you can do plenty to help their situation during your time in Peru.

 Local Weavers, Chinchero